ubports/locationd/docs/index.md

   * A specialized fusion provider which combines multiple location providers to find the most accurate position
-  * Support for external location providers which are running on the same system an exposing a well defined DBus interface.
+  * Support for external location providers which are running on the same system an exposing a well defined DBus interface

 ## Learn more